thepler/CL-CCC/README.md

-# CenturyLink Cloud Coding Challenge
+# coding challenge for a potential employer

 The code is in clccc.py, and the tests are in test_clccc.py